Faster Reinforcement Learning by Freezing Slow States: Fast-Slow MDPs

 \section{Fast-Slow MDPs}

 In this section, we introduce the \emph{base model}, the original MDP to be solved and formally introduce the notion of a \emph{fast-slow} MDP.
 We then provide a hierarchical reformulation of the base model using fixed-horizon policies, and show the equivalence (in optimal value) between the two models.
+Due to the considerable amount of notation in this paper, we provide a table of notation in Table \ref{tab:notation} for reference.